Do you have a question? Contact the Pageant Mission Couple here: firstname.lastname@example.org

 No. Although other pageants were not to continue, the pageants in Nauvoo will continue into the future with full support of the Church of Jesus Christ of Latter-day Saints.
 See Statement.

 The pageants will follow every guideline of local, state and national leaders.
 The safety of our participants and guests is our main concern.
 Every precaution will be taken in order for the pageant performances to be enjoyable as well as safe for everyone involved.
-The 2020 pageant performances were canceled due to the pandemic restrictions.
-The 2021 pageant is moving forward as planned pending further instructions from government and church leaders.
-See a statement from pageant sponsor The Church of Jesus Christ of Latter-day Saints: See Statement
+The 2020 and 2021 pageant performances were canceled due to the pandemic restrictions.
+The 2022 pageant is moving forward as planned pending further instructions from government and church leaders.
+See a statement from pageant sponsor The Church of Jesus Christ of Latter-day Saints: See Statement Applications to serve as cast and volunteers are typically accepted from September 1 to October 31 each year.
+Due to the global pandemic situation, cast and volunteers for 2020 and 2021 did not have an opportunity to serve.
+It is our intention that these individuals have priority to serve in the 2022 cast if at all possible.

 Unfortunately, the pageant receives many more applications that it can accomodate each year.
 Successful candidates are notified by late December or early January of their service status.
 If you don't get accepted, please try again the next season.
 We are so grateful for all those willing to serve, and know the Lord will bless all who have those desires.